rust-lang/std-dev-guide/src/documentation/safety-comments.md

 # Safety comments

-Using [`unsafe`] blocks in often required in the Rust compiler or standard library, but this is not done without rules: each `unsafe` block should have a `SAFETY:` comment explaining why the block is safe, which invariants are used and must be respected.
+Using [`unsafe`] blocks is often required in the Rust compiler or standard library, but this is not done without rules: each `unsafe` block should have a `SAFETY:` comment explaining why the block is safe, which invariants are used and must be respected.
 Below are some examples taken from the standard